-28 May 2021 - Santa Monica, CA. The Orang Utan Republik Foundation (OURF) will honor individuals for environmental achievement in conservation, education, and environment at the 8th Annual Pongo Environmental Awards to be held on Saturday, August 28, 2021, in the newly renovated event auditorium of the Indonesian Consulate General in Los Angeles, CA.
+28 May 2021 - Santa Monica, CA. The Orang Utan Republik Foundation (OURF) will honor individuals for environmental achievement in conservation, education, and environment at the 8th Annual Pongo Environmental Awards to be held on Saturday, November 13, 2021, (postponed from August 28th) in the newly renovated event auditorium of the Indonesian Consulate General in Los Angeles, CA.

 The evening raises funds for OURF to save wild critically endangered orangutans from extinction and celebrates individuals, organizations, and projects that have contributed to the improved understanding and appreciation of orangutans, endangered species, rainforest habitat, and for improving conditions for orangutans and other animals.